 Are you excited about competing at Giant Odyssey this year?
 Then jump on the campaign bus and spruik the event to all your mates.
 And while you’re doing it… you might just win some great prizes along the way!

-Take an #OdysseySelfie while you’re out on your bike and upload to Twitter or Instagram.
+Take an #OdysseySelfie while you’re out on your mountain bike and upload to Twitter or Instagram.
 Remember to #GiantOdyssey and #OdysseySelfie to go in the draw to win one of our monthly prize packs!

 Giant Odyssey Timed Descent